TeymurkhanliNurhan/sportClub/README.md

 # 🏆 SportClub

 This repository contains a sports club management system.
 Users can manage club information, register athletes, and track various data.
+The purpose of this project is practicing my knowledge on node.js.
+# PROJECT IS IN PROGRESS

 ## 📌 Project Description
 SportClub is designed to facilitate the management of a sports club.
 It allows users to handle club members, athletes, and events efficiently.